-- small bunch fresh basil, leaves torn
+- 1 bunch fresh basil, leaves torn

-- 125g fresh mozzarella, drained and torn
+- 1 ball fresh mozzarella, drained and torn

 - black pepper

-- Heat the oven to 180°C / 350°F / Gas 4.
+- PREPARE: Heat the oven to 180°C / 350°F / Gas 4.
 Halve the chicken breasts horizontally so you have 4 evenly thick pieces.
 Season well with salt, pepper and oregano, pressing them onto the chicken.

-- Spread the flour over a plate, pour the egg into a shallow bowl, whisk together the breadcrumbs and Parmesan and spread over a second plate.
+- FLOUR AND CRUMB: Spread the flour over a plate, pour the egg into a shallow bowl, whisk together the breadcrumbs and Parmesan and spread over a second plate.
 Working with one piece of chicken at a time, toss the chicken in the flour, dip in the beaten egg, then press in the breadcrumb mixture so that both sides are well coated.
 Repeat with all remaining pieces.

-- To make the sauce, heat the oil in the same frying pan that you used for the chicken.
+- MAKE THE SAUCE: To make the sauce, heat the oil in the same frying pan that you used for the chicken.
 Cook the garlic for 1 minute until just fragrant.
 Pour in the passata and white wine, then stir through the oregano, salt and sugar.
 Season well with black pepper, then bring to a simmer.
 Cook for 10 minutes until thickened.
 Remove from the heat and stir in half of the basil.

-- To assemble the dish, spread 4 tablespoons of the sauce over the base of a baking dish large enough to hold the chicken in one layer.
+- ASSEMBLE AND BAKE: To assemble the dish, spread 4 tablespoons of the sauce over the base of a baking dish large enough to hold the chicken in one layer.
 Place the chicken on top, pour over the remaining tomato sauce, leaving some crumbed edges visible and top each breast with mozzarella and Parmesan.
 Drizzle over a little more olive oil, then bake in the preheated oven for 15 minutes until the cheese is melted and bubbling.